 - some IMO neat form styling effects.

-(Though installing Stylish is recommended, Greasemonkey users can also install this style as user script.)
+(Though installing Stylish is recommended, if your browser supports user scripts, you can also install this style as a user script.)

 To use this style, install Stylish.